- GRA 8508

 - Long lead time from feasibility to operation

-- Several partners, sponsors and contractors
+- Several stakeholders such as partners, sponsors and contractors

 A key element in project success is to achieve satisfactory project governance in which the role of the project owner is critical.